emmaglorypraise/Blog-posts/ckiyt7yfo011kd4s1e7fk3m7a.md

 Thanks to my mentor and fellow mentees for making this experience worthwhile.

-Thanks to She Code Africa for this platform to grow
+Thanks to She Code Africa for this platform to grow.

 Here are some links to the projects I build during the course of this program:
 1. [JavaScript Catalog](https://glory-praise-sca-assessment-1.netlify.app/)